iost-official/iost-docs/docs/4-running-iost-node/Become-Servi-Node.md

 # Start a full node

-Run the boot script to start a full node.
-See also [Start the node](4-running-iost-node/Deployment.md).
+Run the boot script to start a full node:

 ```
 curl https://raw.githubusercontent.com/iost-official/go-iost/master/script/boot.sh | bash
 ```

+If you encounter any problems, you can see the detailed documentation [Start the node](4-running-iost-node/Deployment.md).

 If nothing goes wrong, it will outputs something like this: